What do you think of the LITRG website?

 What are relevant childcare charges?

-Relevant childcare charges mean childcare that is registered or approved by the appropriate authorities, such as Ofsted.
+Relevant childcare charges mean charges for childcare that is registered or approved by the appropriate authorities, such as Ofsted.
 Your childcare provider should be able to provide you with a registration number.
 It is important you check with the authority to make sure their status is current and you should make sure that they renew their registered or approved status each year.

 If you use childcare that is not registered or approved then you will not qualify for help with childcare costs through UC.
 If your provider was registered and then that registration lapses, you must inform DWP immediately.